nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Large and in the Way:** Half-ogres stand around 7 feet tall or more, and are built like icehouses.
 All armour must be custom made for them at increased costs and time, and only Halfling-sized creatures or smaller can move through their occupied space if minis and a battlemat are in use.
 Additionally, they can stow Huge items in gear for 3 encumbrance slots each.

 **Murderous Rage:** Berserker blood is instilled with traces of the same dark rage that drives their ogrish ancestors to war against the kingdoms of humans.
 When a Berserker takes damage, they must make a Mind save (target: 12) or go into an uncontrollable violent fury.
+During this rage, they receive the following adjustments:

+* they have two (1) additional attack dice,
-During this rage, they have advantage on melee and thrown damage dice rolls, immunity to critical fumbles, and disadvantage on all saves except Body and Death.
-On their turn, they must take action according to the following priority chain - higher-listed actions are mandatory if possible:
+* they have immunity to critical fumbles,
+* they have two (2) disadvantages on all saves except Body and Death.

+While in their Rage, on their turn in combat they must take action according to the following priority chain - higher-listed actions are mandatory if possible:

 * Melee Attack the strongest-looking enemy within immediate striking range.
 * Move to the strongest-looking enemy within charging range and Melee Attack them.
 * Thrown (Missile) attach the strongest-looking enemy within Thrown Range.
 * Melee Attack the strongest-looking *standing* living creature (friend or foe) within immediate striking range (Mind Save DC 12 each time to avoid attacking an ally).
-* Mind Save (target: 15) to break out of rage: if successful you mind clears and you spend the round panting, if failed you Collapse to the ground unconscious (remain unconscious for 3d6 minutes)
+* Mind Save (target: 15) to break out of rage: if successful the Berserker's mind clears and they spend the round panting, if failed they Collapse to the ground unconscious (remain unconscious for 3d6 minutes).

 A Berserker can choose to voluntarily fail either save and willingly let the rage overtake them and/or knock them unconscious afterward.
 They can also trigger it on their own by causing themselves 1 point of damage with a weapon.

-**Savage Warrior:** Berserkers have a bonus attack die at first level (giving them two), and gain a new one at levels 5, 10, and 15.
+**Savage Warrior:** Berserkers gain a bonus attack die at levels 5, 10, and 15.
+These dice are cumulative with those acquired from their rage.
 When attacking, a Berserker declares their target(s) and then rolls all of their attack dice, but only one damage die.
 Each attack that hits applies the same amount of damage.

 **Two-Hander:** When using a two-handed melee weapon, Berserkers roll d12 damage dice with their attacks (instead of d10), applying the result to all attacks that hit.